LEOPARD GECKO CARE SHEET

 Eublepharis macularius

 LIFE SPAN: 10-20 years.
-Poor genetics and husbandry results in shorter lives.
+Poor genetics and husbandry may result in shorter livespans.

-ACTIVITY: Leopard Geckos are crepuscular, meaning they are active from dusk to dawn.
+ACTIVITY: Leopard Geckos are crepuscular, meaning they are most active at dusk and dawn.
 During the day, you will find your gecko napping around their enclosure.
-When they are super comfy they “sploot”!
-This is when they lay with one to all arms back, kind of like a baby.
-If you see your gecko doing this, they are okay and are actually very comfy!
+When extremely relaxed you may see them “sploot”.
+This refers to when they lay down with their arms and legs parallel to their body.
+This is a sign of comfort within their home.

-ENCLOSURE: Leopard Geckos require a fairly simple enclosure compared to other species, this being one of the main reasons I suggest them for beginners.
-However this is not to be used as an excuse to provide the bare minimum.
-While not described in this care sheets, bio-active enclosures are incredible choice Leopard Geckos, but do require a certain level of skill and experience to properly create.
-If you are a beginner, you may always upgrade after a few years of ownership!
+ENCLOSURE: Leopard Geckos require a relatively simple enclosure compared to other species of reptiles, making them a great first reptile.
+However this is not an excuse to provide the bare minimum.
+While not described in this care sheet, bio-active enclosures are incredible choice for Leopard Geckos.
+These enclosures do require a certain level of skill and experience to properly create and maintain.
+If you are a beginner, you can always upgrade your husbandry after a few years of ownership!

 Hides and a small water dish are necessities, but more leads to a better and healthier life!
-Think of it that you need a bed but your bedroom has much more in it.
+Think of your own bedroom.
+All you truly need is a bed and place to put your clothes.
+However, adding more makes it more enjoyable and livable!
 Hammocks, leafy vines, drift wood, live or false plants, and dig bins are great additions.
-I highly suggest low hanging hammocks because most geckos love them and it is a nice resting area to help their joints.
+I highly suggest low hanging hammocks as my geckos have greatly enjoyed the addition to their enclosures.

 HUMIDITY: 30-40% (Average overal humidity, humidity should stay above 80% within the humid hide)